Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/kubernetes-liveness.md

           periodSeconds: 15
 ```

 As you can see, we are declaring the liveness probe that should be executed against each of our replicas in webapp deployment.
 This declaration will trigger an http request to the /self path we declared for the app health, giving and initial delay of **10 seconds of margin** to allow the pod initializing correcly.
-If we don't give **enough delay** so the pod can start the pod will be killed by the orchestrator all the time because we are not giving it time to be ready so we will find ourselves in a start-killing-loop
+If we don't give **enough delay** so the pod can start the pod will be killed by the orchestrator all the time because we are not giving it time to be ready so we will find ourselves in a start-killed-loop

 In the line 23 of the deployment yaml we can find the readiness probe described like this: